 Description of how ranch-level groundwater discharge monitoring data will be used to assess and improve management practices.

-Description of how nitrogen discharge targets/limits will be achieved over time.
+Description of how nitrogen discharge targets will be achieved over time.

 Within 90 days of receiving Executive Officer approval of the work plan, or in accordance with an alternative schedule approved in the work plan, the Discharger must implement the work plan either individually or through participation in an approved third-party program.